sohail77/Restaurant-Referral/README.md

 ### Minimum Functionality

-- Connecting to the firebase (Completed) - connecting the application to the backend firebase database and display some data from the database on the phone.
+- Connecting to the firebase - connecting the application to the backend firebase database and display some data from the database on the phone.
-- Code Sharing (Completed) - QR codes will be generated based on user ID, which the user can share directly from the application, just by entering the email address.
+- Code Sharing - QR codes will be generated based on user ID, which the user can share directly from the application, just by entering the email address.
-- Call function (Completed) - User will be able to make a call to the restaurant using the application.
+- Call function  - User will be able to make a call to the restaurant using the application.
-- Location driven (Completed) - Using this feature the customer can navigate to the restaurant.
+- Location driven  - Using this feature the customer can navigate to the restaurant.
 (This is done using the Maps API)

 ### Expected Functionality